-Psychoeducational assessments and consultations are conducted by graduate students in the school psychology program under the supervision of a professor in school psychology.
-The psychoeducational assessments may be composed of cognitive, processing, achievement, and social-emotional measures to determine a child’s/youth’s individual strengths and weaknesses.
+Psychoeducational and strength-based assessments and consultations are conducted by graduate students in the school psychology program under the supervision of a professor in school psychology.
+The psychoeducational and strength-based assessments may be composed of cognitive, processing, achievement, and social-emotional measures to determine a child’s/youth’s individual strengths and weaknesses.
 After the administration of these tests, a report is written and is provided to the parents with appropriate intervention recommendations based on the child’s strengths and weaknesses.
 A meeting between examiner and parent to explain the assessment also takes place.
 Consultation is also provided to assist parents in understanding their child’s needs in order to determine what type of interventions may be necessary to promote the development, adjustment, and progress of the student.

 Time frames for psychoeducational assessments vary depending on the referral question, the child’s characteristics (attention, motivation, patience, etc.), and availability of parents and graduate students.
 This testing may take between 4-9 hours, approximately.
 Assessments are conducted throughout the year depending on the availability of school psychology graduate students.
 However, there may be a wait list, depending on the number of school psychology students available.
 There is a fee for these services.
 For additional information, please contact either Mrs. Tina Stamper at email@example.com or Dr. Wilda Laija-Rodriguez at firstname.lastname@example.org.